-^{66.} Justice Department Releases Final Rule to Prevent, Detect and Respond to Prison Rape, U.S. DEP'T OF JUST., https://perma.cc/XT7N-S5FL (last updated Mar.
-5, 2023).
+^{67.} Justice Department Releases Final Rule to Prevent, Detect and Respond to Prison Rape, U.S. DEP'T OF JUST., https://perma.cc/XT7N-S5FL.

-sexual abuse.67 Inmates are no longer required to use any informal grievance process to resolve an alleged incident of sexual abuse with a staff member, and grievances may not be referred to a staff member who is the subject of the complaint.68 Finally, with some limits, third parties such as attorneys, staff members, and outside advocates may submit grievances on behalf of inmates.69 These rules and standards represent a meaningful effort to move the cause of prison rape elimination forward.
+PREA regulations mitigate the harshness of PLRA's exhaustion requirement.
+The final rule maintains that agencies cannot impose deadlines on inmates' requests for administrative remedies if the complaints concern allegations of sexual abuse.
+Finally, and leged incident of sexual abuse with a staff member, and grievances may not be referred to a staff member who is the subject of the complaint.
+Finally, with some limits, third parties such as attorneys, staff members, and outside advocates may submit grievances on behalf of inmates.
+These rules and standards represent a meaningful effort to eliminate prison rape.
 However, since these regulations are relatively recent, the effects remain to be seen.

-In 2017, PREA standards came into full effect.70 However, Congress's intent to punish the perpetrators of sexual assault and to deter future assaults was thwarted due to the regulation's blanket ban on sexual conduct, which includes consensual sex.71 This has disincentivized survivors of sexual assault from reporting their assaults due to fear of punishment.72 For example, PREA has allowed prison officials to use gender nonconformity as evidence of consent to a rape.73 Rather than create the remedies that Congress intended to provide, PREA has led to damaging results "for Black and multiracial people, women of color, LGBTQ people, and disabled people who are more likely to be targeted for prison rape than white heterosexual men, nondisabled people, and cisgender people."74
+In 2017, PREA standards came into full effect.71 However, Congress' intent to punish the perpetrators of sexual assault and to deter future assaults was thwarted due to the regulation's blanket ban on sexual conduct, which includes consensual sex.72 This has disincentivized survivors of sexual assault from reporting their sexual assaults due to fear of punishment.73 For example, PREA has allowed prison officials to use gender nonconformity as evidence of consent to a rape.74 Rather than create the remedies that Congress intended to provide, PREA has led to damaging results "for Black and multiracial people, women of color, LGBTQIA+ people, and disabled people who are more likely to be targeted for prison rape than white heterosexual men, nondisabled people, and cisgender people."75